RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/intro-GUI.rst

 Python programs to use the TK libraries.
 An overview of TK can be found at https://en.wikipedia.org/wiki/Tk_(software)

+To create a GUI program you basically do five things:

+* Create the widgets you want in your interface.
+* Define the layout of the widgets (i.e., the location and size of each widget).
+* Create functions that will perform your desired actions on user generated events.
+* Connect the functions to specific user events.
+* Start a GUI event-loop.

+Each of these tasks are explain in the following lessons.

 .. index:: graphical user interface, GUI, event-driven programming, event loop, event-handler, TKinter